-Technically the term “Sender Score” refers to Return Path’s reputation measurement tool, and really we are talking about that: your reputation as a sender.
+Technically the term “Sender Score” refers to Return Path’s reputation measurement tool, and really we are talking about that: your email reputation as a sender.

-Most of those causes for concern are obvious signs of good or bad email marketing behavior and it’s easy to understand that they’d influence your reputation.
+Most of those causes for concern are obvious signs of good or bad email program behavior and it’s easy to understand that they’d influence your sender reputation.
 A low engagement rate—indicated by a low rate of opens or a high rate of emails being deleted without being opened—lowers your email sender reputation in the opinion of the ISPs because it tells them you’re sending emails to people who don’t want to hear from you.

 Your email sender reputation affects your deliverability rate because the better the reputation, the more likely it is that your emails will be delivered to your users by the ISPs or corporate networks.
 The lower your score, on the other hand, the lower your deliverability and inbox placement rates will be, as you get filtered out.

-Your sender reputation can’t be left to chance
+Your sender reputation needs to be monitored

 If you’re assuming you haven’t done anything wrong, so your sender reputation must be fine, hang on.
 It’s not that simple.
 For example, you could have a brand new IP address with zero sending history and be considered spam by the ISPs.
 Why?
 No reputation.
 And no reputation is the same as having a bad reputation.
 Sure, this is a case of being guilty before being proven innocent, but consider it through the eyes of the ISPs: They know nothing about you, so they assume the worst.
 (Would you let your teenaged daughter go out on a date with a boy you’d never met or even heard of?
-Same principle: In some cases we do have to assume the worst of people—and email marketers.)
+Same principle: In some cases, we do have to assume the worst of people—and email marketers.)